GaloisInc/pate/pate_binja/README.md

 ```
 If you only want to run replays, you can launch Binary Ninja from the macOS Dock.

-Once Binary Ninja is running, the demos are available in the "Plugins" menu.
+Once Binary Ninja is running, you can run PATE from the "Plugins" menu.
+An open file dialog will open.
+By defualt it will be looking for a PATE Run Configuration file (*.run-config.json).
+If you want to run a replay file, select "PATE Replay (*.json)" in the file type drop down menu.

 ## Developer Notes (macOS with PyCharm Pro)